Jump to topic

 1. Behavioral Therapy

 In behavioral therapy, a health professional like an addiction counselor will help a patient identify the behaviors that lead them to drink heavily.
-From there, they help them develop the skills they need to stop or reduce drinking, build a strong support system, and cope with drinking triggers.
+From there, they help them develop the skills they need to stop drinking, detox, build a strong support system, and cope with drinking triggers.

 2. Biofeedback Therapy